 My role has progressively exposed me to this historic city and its wonderful people and I’m committed to Hull Esteem playing the biggest possible role in the continuing regeneration of Hull, while improving life opportunities for all its people.

 I’m extremely proud Hull Esteem has become a sustainable public/private partnership in the true meaning of the word partnership.

 Hull Esteem’s Strategic Partnering Agreement with Hull City Council has been extended until 2025 and its project portfolio has extended way beyond the original BSF programme; building and extending many more local schools and refurbishing several historic community buildings, including my personal favourites, Trinity Market and Hull New Theatre.

 Finally, I’m proud to be part of Hull Esteem’s ongoing social enterprise agenda.
 We’re committed to providing the best possible value for money for our customer, Hull City Council.
 By working with four local supply chain partners, we ensure the maximum amount of public money invested in these projects circulates in the local community for the benefit of local people.

 Jo BarnesBoard Member

-I joined the Board in 2016 representing Sewell Investments.
+I joined the Hull Esteem Board in 2017, representing Sewell Investments.

 Dave LeedhamBoard Member